rickosborne/skyline/adapter/dnd5e/681-watcher.md

 ### Components

 _**Body.**_
-AC 10, 9 HP, cannot be torn off.
+AC 13, 9 HP, cannot be torn off.
 Takes 2x lightning damage.
-Contains: 1-5x Metal Shards, 1-5x Wire, 1x Sparker, 1x Machine Core, Small, 1x Watcher Heart

 _**Eye.**_
 AC 15, 9 HP, cannot be torn off.
 Takes 2x damage.
 Only vulnerable to piercing weapons in a 30-degree cone in front of the Watcher.
-Contains: 1x Watcher Lens
+Contains: 1x Watcher Lens.

 ### Loot